admk/thesis/updates.rst

 Page 182
 ========

-Explains the shortcoming in scalability in ``other practical considerations``.
+Explains the shortcoming in scalability in ``other practical considerations``:
+  * Can only optimize short programs;
+  * Requiring user to manually partition the program and select optimized candidates.